Your Food Choices Impact Your Daily Work Performance, Too

 Reduces Inflammation

-Anti-inflammatory foods like fruits, vegetables, and whole grains help reduce the body's inflammatory response, which is often heightened by chronic stress.
+Chronic stress often triggers inflammation, which can lead to fatigue, poor performance, and burnout.
+A diet rich in anti-inflammatory foods—such as fruits, vegetables, fatty fish, and whole grains—reduces these harmful effects.
 This can be particularly beneficial for someone in a high-stress job like a stockbroker, where the constant pressure can lead to chronic inflammation.

 Harvard School of Public Health’s The Nutrition Source notes that diets rich in anti-inflammatory foods can significantly reduce markers of inflammation, helping mitigate the physical effects of stress and reducing the likelihood of burnout.